-This interactive tool projects the evolution of the scenarios analyzed here, which are used to assess the performance of representative farms.
+This interactive tool projects the evolution of the Brazilian cattle sector under the climate transition scenarios analyzed here, which are used to assess the performance of representative farms.
 Users can leverage this tool to access information on:

-- · Demand, export, product prices, production and - · GHG emissions and prices.
+- Demand, export, product prices, production and yield. - Revenue, costs and profits for representative farms. - GHG emissions and prices.